pamburus/termframe/README.md

       --window-margin <PIXELS>      Override window margin, in pixels --window-style <NAME>         Window style
   -o, --output <FILE>               Output file, by default prints to stdout [default: -]
-      --timeout <SECONDS>           Timeout for the command to run, in seconds [default: 1] --list-themes                 Print available color themes and exit --list-window-styles          Print available window styles and exit --help                        Print help and exit
+      --timeout <SECONDS>           Timeout for the command to run, in seconds [default: 5] --list-themes                 Print available color themes and exit --list-window-styles          Print available window styles and exit --list-fonts                  Print configured fonts and exit, any font not listed here cannot be embedded and may not be properly rendered
+      --help                        Print help and exit
       --shell-completions <SHELL>   Print shell auto-completion script and exit [possible values: bash, elvish, fish, powershell, zsh]
       --man-page                    Print man page and exit